 Fashion designer Stella McCartney's elegant main event for a recent London Fashion Week took place at The Royal Institution in Mayfair.
 Christopher Howell was invited to perform close up magic in the ‘magic parlour’ created especially for the event.
-He had the opportunity to entertain the star-studded guest list including Academy Award winner Colin Firth, Dame Leslie Lawson (Twiggy) and Sir Paul McCartney.
+He entertained the star-studded guest list including Academy Award winner Colin Firth, Dame Leslie Lawson (Twiggy) and Sir Paul McCartney.

 The Gentlewoman engaged Christopher’s ‘magic hands’ to appear as photographed by Jason Evans for the article ‘Just Like That’ by Charlotte Cotton.
-The issue's official launch event was held in Paris at the famous Shakespeare & Company with Christopher’s live close up magic performances.
+The issue's official launch event was held in Paris at the iconic Shakespeare & Company book shop with Christopher’s live close up magic performances.

 The Wintergarten is one of the most prestigious and well-known variety theatres in the world.
 Christopher’s Norvil & Josephine act was booked there to take part in the 9th Vaudeville Variety Revue.
-Joining a team of international acrobats, drag and burlesque artists, and cabaret singers, Norvil & Josephine's repertoire included their flash escape from the trunk with double costume quick-change.
+Joining a team of international acrobats, cabaret singers, drag and burlesque artists, Norvil & Josephine's repertoire included their flash escape from the trunk with double costume quick-change.
 (Photos courtesy of Stagetime and Clive Holland)